Keto-Friendly Kombucha: Top Brands With the Lowest Carbs

 Not only does Kombucha boast gut benefits from probiotics and being fermented, but there are added benefits due to some of its other ingredients as well.

-Dieters wondering “is Kombucha Keto” will be happy to hear that when opting for the right brand and size, Kombucha is very healthy for most people.
+Dieters curious about whether Kombucha is Keto-friendly will be pleased to know that, when choosing the right brand and size, Kombucha is very healthy for most people.

 Since tea is a main ingredient in Kombucha, this health drink comes with plenty of disease-fighting antioxidants as tea has been used as medicine for centuries.
 Green tea in particular has been known to increase alertness, relieve the digestive system, increase weight loss, and protect against heart disease and cancer.10